AAA Family Law Serves the Orlando Central Florida Metro Area from Altamonte Springs

 It is both risky and foolish to represent yourself at and domestic violence injunction hearing.
 You need the expertise of someone who knows the nuances of the law and has the experience of representing many clients in these cases.

 If you are a party in an upcoming hearing on an Orlando domestic violence injunction, please call AAA Family Law, LLC, and schedule a 30-minute consultation.
-I will prepare you for this hearing, and maximize your chances for a favorable outcome.
+As your domestic violence attorney, I will prepare you for this hearing, and maximize your chances for a favorable outcome.

-Mr. Mejias has eight years of experience as a Florida family law and domestic violence attorney,
+Mr. Mejias has nine years of experience as a Florida family law attorney,

-The great majority of clients are charged a fixed retainer fee that you will know before deciding to sign with AAA Family
+The great majority of clients are charged a fixed attorney retainer fee that you will know before deciding to sign with AAA Family Law.

 Office phone: (407) 260-6001